-I think we all recognize that a democratic spirit is in the air â€" exemplified in Occupy, Tahrir square and the Indignados.
-These movements echoed the popular assemblies and other democratic experiments such as participatory budgeting that have been so central to building "21st century socialism."
+I think we all recognize that a democratic spirit is in the airâ€"exemplified in Occupy, Tahrir square and the

+Indignados.
+These movements echoed the popular assemblies and other democratic experiments such as participatory budgeting that have been so central to the project of building "21st century socialism."

-Beyond these moments of upsurge, women of the working classes have been carrying forward grassroots projects that incorporate and draw from the participatory democratic ethos that will be central to reconfiguring the left.
-Easily shut out of formal, hierarchical, bureaucratic organizations, they are central to local movements and have the most to gain from new forms of citizenship that encourage and support political participation from the ground up.
+Beyond these moments of upsurge, women of the working classes have been carrying forward grass-roots projects that incorporate and draw from the participatory democratic ethos that will be central to reconfiguring the left.
+Women of the working classes are easily shut out of formal, hierarchical, bureaucratic organizations and, because they are so central to local movements, they have had the most to gain from new forms of citizenship that encourage and support political participation from the ground up.
+[2] Their organizing projects aim to build alternatives to "masculinist" and hierarchical styles of work which are barriers to women's self-development and leadership.
+Yet, they are also intent on organizing in communities and workplaces to win reforms, including reforms in law and government policies.
+Thus, activists are forced to think through how to meld the "horizontalism" inspired by the Zapatistas and other autonomous left currents with activist engagement with the state.

+In what follows I offer two examples of organizing projects, The Coalition for Justice in the Maquiladoras (CJM) and Via Campesina, that illustrate these different aspects of socialist-feminist strategies and their potential contribution to organizing anti-capitalist struggle.
 [3]

-Their organizing projects aim to build alternatives to "masculinist" and hierarchical styles of work that are barriers to women's self-development and leadership.
-They are also intent on organizing in communities and workplaces to win reforms, including reforms in law and government policies.
-Thus, activists are forced to think through how to meld the "horizontalism" inspired by the Zapatistas and other autonomous left currents with activist engagement with the state.

-I offer two examples, the Coalition for Justice in the Maquiladoras (CJM) and Via Campesina, to illustrate different aspects of socialist-feminist strategies and their potential contribution to organizing anti-capitalist struggles.
-[4]

 Formed in 1989 during the NAFTA debates, CJM is a multi-sectoral, international coalition that supports Mexican factory workers.
-CJM's coordinator, Martha Ojeda, began as a maquiladora worker, became an organizer, and eventually helped to found CJM.
+CJM's coordinator, Marta Ojeda, began as a maquiladora worker, became an organizer, and eventually helped to found CJM.

-CJM teaches workers to do their own research on the companies, mapping the process of production, identifying the costs of inputs compared to the prices of the products sold, identifying health and safety conditions that violate international labor law.
+Building Self Organization: CJM teaches workers to do their own research on the companies, mapping the process of production, identifying the costs of inputs, comparing that to the prices of the products sold, identifying health and safety conditions that violate international labor law.
 Working together builds trust and cohesion.
 Additionally, by developing workers' knowledge and analytic skills, CJM undermines the mystique of expertise that is so crucial to managerial authority and encourages confidence in a democratic socialist vision of society.

-One of CJM's areas of organizing on northern Mexico's border is Nuevo Laredo, Tamaulipas, a hub for maquiladoras.
-Between 2001 and 2007, CJM organized several meetings that brought together maquiladora workers, campesinos and indigenous community members from Chiapas.
-[5]
+Bridging Racial/Ethnic Divides: One of CJM's areas of organizing on northern Mexico's border is Nuevo Laredo, Tamaulipas, a hub for maquiladoras.
+Between 2001 and 2007, CJM organized several meetings that brought together maquiladora workers and campesinos and indigenous community members from Chiapas.
 In addition to creating a space for thinking critically about gender relations, these meetings bridged historic racial divisions between the indigenous people from Mexico's south and maquiladora workers in the north.
 They enabled communities to learn from each other's long history of organizing.